coecms/clef/docs/esgf.rst

              Note that resolution is always composed of two separate words and will need to be passed as a string enclosed in quotes "".

-When querying the ESGF website, the total amount of results is limited to 1,000.
+When querying the ESGF website, the total amount of results is limited to 5,000 files.
 If `clef` finds more results it will ask you to refine your query.
 You can follow the link to see the query `clef` used on the ESGF website::